-- 2.25 Good design is required to ensure that heritage and local character is protected, in particular with regard to building scale, form, massing, setback and materials.
-The Community Council has produced a Planning Information Guide covering the Queens Park Estate Conservation Area.
-Further Planning Information Guides will be produced for other parts of the neighbourhood plan area.
-Supporting high standards of environmental performance in any new proposals for development will assist in making efficient use of resources, and mitigating potential impacts with respect to climate change.
-This requires a balance to be struck between what is introduced by way of new development whilst ensuring the character of the area is respected. - 2.26 The area also has shops and other business premises, particularly in Harrow Road, that require careful attention to ensure the conservation and enhancement of building frontages.
+- 2.22 Good design is required to ensure that heritage and local character are protected, in particular with regard to building scale, form, massing, setback and materials.
+Supporting high standards of environmental performance in any new proposals for development will assist in making efficient use of resources, and mitigating potential impacts with respect to the climate emergency.
+This requires a balance to be struck between what is introduced by way of new development whilst ensuring the character of the area is respected. - 2.23 The area also has shops and other business premises, particularly in Harrow Road, that require careful attention to ensure the conservation and enhancement of building frontages. - 2.24 Developers are encouraged to engage with stakeholders including Thames Water ahead of the submission of applications to discuss the infrastructure requirements for development, to help ensure that development is aligned with any necessary infrastructure upgrades required.